abstratt/textuml/docs/faq.md

 an open source project that integrates Graphviz into Eclipse.
 But others are possible.

+#### Can I write a TextUML parser in TextUML?

+Hell no. Well, unless you are not insane.
+TextUML should be used for real-world problem domains, in information centric applications, not for problems in the computer science domain (for that, most 3GLs would do).

 #### Still have a question?

 Head to the